magoole/scanner/README.md

 3. The finder will check every subdomain of the domain and apply the same tests.

 ### Crawler
+Crawler files are contained in `crawler/` folder.
-The crawler  take each queued website and crawl it.
+1. The crawler take each queued website and perform http requests to recover his html pages.
-The scanner take all found domains and scan their websites to get opengraph information, title, icon, content of the page.
-The scanner is written in python.

-When those datas are collected, he simply adds a document to the final database and delete it from temporary database.
+2. Using BM25, it tokenizes pages content and index them.
+3. Meta tags are analysed so images and medias can be referenced as well !
+4. Provides his work through a database.

 ## Try locally:
 1. Install requirements